Category Archives: Technology

 This process of negotiating quality based on playback heuristics generally does a good job managing performance, but there are limits to this method’s effectiveness.
 What happens when the viewers bandwidth, or their system’s ability to playback the content, is not the source of the problems?

 To explore this topic, it might be best to look at scenarios that can negatively affect performance.
 One that I’m very familiar with from my work in the enterprise is related to network capacity.
 Many enterprises have closed internal networks architected with just enough headroom to support day-to-day business activities like email, document sharing, conference calls, and so on.
 Video, on the other hand, is a bandwidth hog that quickly drives a network to congestion (an IT executive I once worked with referred to video as the cholesterol of the network).
 When networks get congested, playback quality suffers for all.
 To solve for this problem, a handful of companies have come to the table with Software Defined Networking (SDN) solutions based on peer-to-peer delivery.
 Hive Technologies, Streamroot, and Kollective are a few of the companies leading with these types of approaches.
+For enterprises managing high-bandwidth events, solutions like these can be paired effectively with roadshow event management to streamline corporate communication strategies.

 In the typical scenario of limited network capacity, performance problems are produced by network bottlenecks: areas of the network where there’s just Bottlenecktoo much data trying to traverse at the same time.
 These bottlenecks are usually the result of too many simultaneous viewers pulling streams from the server or CDN, and often occur during live webcasts where large audiences are all viewing at the same time.
 Even though all viewers are watching the same program, they must all go back to the source to obtain their own stream segments.
 Contrarily, in peer-2-peer scenarios, intelligence built into the delivery solution seamlessly sends viewers to other nearby viewers to obtain streams.
 This limits the number of viewers going all the way back to the source for streams, thereby eliminating the bottlenecks in the network.